-SMS-based two-factor authentication verifies the person’s identity by sending a text message with a special code to the mobile device of that specific person.
+One of the traditional, no longer recommended approaches to authentication is SMS-based authentication.
+It verifies the person’s identity by sending a text message with a special code to the mobile device of that specific person.
 The person needs to then type in the received code into the website or application in order to authenticate and access it.

 Simplicity.
 SMS 2FA is one of the oldest and most commonly known 2FA methods.
 It simply sends a code to a person’s mobile phone.
 The code is entered and the access to the information is gained.